Movebank: a global database for animal movement

 - Archiving of dozens of government-funded animal movement datasets, in particular from the North American Arctic-Boreal region, for use in collaborative and interdisciplinary research.

-The Max Planck Institute for Ornithology uses Movebank to monitor the daily movements of hundreds of birds of several species that migrate within Africa, Asia, Europe and the Middle East.
-Movebank allows Institute researchers to easily view, analyze, and share new movements each day.
-The Institute also uses Movebank to archive historical animal tracking data for many species, such as white storks.
-Movebank will serve as the user data center for the ICARUS Initiative, a new satellite-based system for tracking movements of small animals that is coordinated through the Institute.
+The Dept. of Migration and Immuno-Ecology of the Max Planck Institute for Ornithology uses Movebank to monitor the daily movements of hundreds of birds of several species that migrate within Africa, Asia, Europe and the Middle East.
+Movebank allows researchers of this department to easily view, analyze, and share new movements each day.
+The department also uses Movebank to archive historical animal tracking data for many species, such as white storks.
+Movebank will serve as the user data center for the ICARUS Initiative, a new satellite-based system for tracking movements of small animals that is coordinated through the department.